Migrant women to no longer see doctor accused of misconduct

 The allegations against the doctor were first revealed in a complaint filed last week by a nurse at Irwin County Detention Center.
 The nurse, Dawn Wooten, alleged that many detained women were taken to an unnamed gynecologist whom she labeled the “uterus collector” because of how many hysterectomies he performed.

-The Associated Press on Friday reported that at least eight women since 2017 had been taken to see Amin for gynecological treatment.
+The Associated Press on Friday reported that at least eight women since 2017 had been taken to see Amin for gynecological treatment, though it did not find evidence of mass hysterectomies as alleged in the complaint.
 Free said Tuesday that a team of lawyers had heard from dozens of more women raising concerns about the doctor.

 "It’s long past time to stop sending women to this physician and to companies that provide services on his behalf," he said, adding that he was concerned women detained at the facility could potentially face retaliation for coming forward about the doctor.